drfurtado/ctbf/content/registration/registration.md

   css_class:
 ---

-[Click here](https://csun.sjc1.qualtrics.com/jfe/form/SV_88js7PWCSUYjHUh) to complete the electronic Participation Data Form.
+[Click here](https://csun.sjc1.qualtrics.com/jfe/form/SV_88js7PWCSUYjHUh) to complete the electronic Participant Data Form.

 {{% callout note %}}
 When completing the Participation Data Form, you will be asked to complete and sign the **CSUN Waiver of Liability and Hold Harmless Agreement** and the **Visual/Audio Image Release Form (optional)**.